 When Dog Haus launched in 2010, its concept made a lot of sense…for the year 2010.
-Its mission was to elevate stadium food into culinary masterwork, and it did so by selling dogs and sausages decorated with ingredients such as bacon, pastrami, caramelized onions, and arugula.
+Its mission was to elevate stadium food into culinary masterwork, and it did so by selling hot dogs and sausages decorated with ingredients such as bacon, pastrami, caramelized onions, and arugula.
 The three founders, Hagop Giragossian, Quasim Riaz, and André Vener, dubbed their concept "craft casual," and they built fun, large, airy venues to serve customers.
-Dog Haus has grown to 50-plus locations since franchising.
+It has grown to 50-plus locations since franchising.

-But in the decade since, much has changed with how Americans eat.
+But in the decade since, much has changed about how Americans eat.
 People increasingly order food through Grubhub or Uber Eats.
 Dog Haus responded by expanding its reach through ghost kitchens — delivery-only facilities with no seating, parking, or signs.
 Then, when the pandemic hit, foot traffic dropped even more — and the ghost kitchens presented an intriguing opportunity.
 If Dog Haus could sell food without a dine-in location, why did its founders have to stick to just selling Dog Haus-branded food?
 Couldn't they sell, well, anything?

 It sounds exhausting to launch multiple restaurants during a pandemic.
-How were you able to do it so quickly?
+How were you able to do

 Giragossian: We began testing The Absolute Brands back in January, before COVID.
-At first we thought we'd just run them from the ghost kitchens, but when the pandemic happened, we thought they could be a lifeline for franchisees.
+At first, we thought we'd just run them from the ghost kitchens, but when the pandemic happened, we thought they could be a lifeline for franchisees.
 The brands weren't fully ready to launch at the time, but we thought that if the franchisees were down, we could figure it out as we go.
 And they jumped at the opportunity.

 But how?
 Is it really that easy to run eight restaurants from one kitchen?

-G: It's been fairly seamless, actually.
+Giragossian: It's been fairly seamless, actually.
 We started with just three concepts, and we've been rolling out the others since.
 These concepts require no vendors, no new kitchen equipment, and zero capital expenditure from franchisees.
 As far as products go, we only added two or three things — like a tortilla, for example, to wrap the burritos.
-We changed some of the packaging so we're not sending out everything with Dog Haus branding, but aside from that, everything is consistent with what franchisees were already doing.
+We changed some of the packaging so that we're not sending out everything with Dog Haus branding, but aside from that, everything is consistent with what franchisees were already doing.